A Guide to Conveyancing in Scotland

 What Are Missives?

-Missives are a series of letters exchanged between the buyer’s and seller’s solicitors in order to negotiate and agree on the final terms of the sale.
+Missives are a series of letters exchanged between the buyer’s and seller’s solicitors to negotiate and agree on the final terms of the sale.
 This is the equivalent of the exchange of contracts in England and Wales.
 Within these letters, the parties involved agree to various terms and conditions, and the seller will formally accept the buyer’s offer.

 These letters will go between parties until a qualified acceptance has been reached, known as “the conclusion of missives”.
 Be aware that if you are pulling out of a sale in Scotland, you must do so before the conclusion of missives.
 Once missives have been concluded, neither the buyer nor the seller can pull out of the transaction.